U.N. could help Myanmar gather evidence of crimes against Rohingya - British envoy

-MAUNGDAW, Myanmar (Reuters) - Britain’s U.N. envoy on Tuesday suggested that the U.N.
-Security Council could consider ways to help Myanmar collect evidence of crimes committed during a military crackdown on Rohingya Muslims in the past couple of years that was denounced by the world body as ethnic cleansing.
+MAUNGDAW, Myanmar (Reuters) - Britain’s U.N. envoy on Tuesday suggested the U.N.
+Security Council could consider helping Myanmar collect evidence of crimes committed during a military crackdown of the Rohingya people, denounced by the world body as ethnic cleansing after most recent bout of persecution of the Muslim minority last year.

 “What we’ve got to do on the council is to think how best to turn that into something operational, so that the evidence gets collected and given either to the Burmese authorities or to some sort of international mechanism,” Britain’s U.N.
 Ambassador Karen Pierce told Reuters, as the Security Council wrapped up a four-day visit to Bangladesh and Myanmar on Tuesday.